 Almost didn't include this one in the game, but a friend convinced me a few days before we finished.
 I'm glad he did!

-Theme I wrote for a friend's drama/mystery series.
+Theme I wrote for a fellow student's video project.
 I recorded two friends singing single notes, and then I was able to play them back with my keyboard to get a "choir".
 This became the theme for "progress" in the game.
 A variation is used for MOM's theme.

 Recorded some great singers from Carnegie Mellon.
 This is the first time the "what's up there anyway" theme can be heard.
 You can hear the same theme in the tracks Years of Work and The Last of the Goo Balls.

 I wrote this one back in high school, which makes me feel old.
-You can hear a nod to phantom of the opera in a section of the organ part.
 I had forgotten this song existed, and was glad to find it burned onto an old rotting cd-rom.
 I think this was the first time I ever recorded someone singing.
 Only the second half of this clip is used in the game.

 Originally written for a friend's NES game Dikki Painguin.

 This was the second track I wrote for the game.
-The goal was to make a variation on Amazing Grace, in the style of those old western soundtracks by Ennio Morricone.
+The goal was to make a variation on Amazing Grace, in the style of those iconic western soundtracks by Ennio Morricone.

 I wrote this in 2001 as a joke for a music class in undergrad.
 Only the beginning of this song is used in the game, and for only one level, but it has become one of the most requested pieces of music.
-So, here's the "full song", but it comes with a warning - this song is designed to sound like every cheap 90's dance song ever made.
-The singer is great though, an astrophysicist named Jessica.
-I gave a her a chainsaw for her wedding and we never spoke again.
-The end.
+So, here's the "full song", but it comes with a warning - this song is designed to sound like a crappy 90's dance song, one of my favorite genres.
+The singer was an astrophysicist major named Jessica.

 Main theme to World of Goo, and used in our third and final trailer.